Florence by Night: a handy guidebook for exploring the city's nightlife

 Visiting the wine house| ©Biffwix

-The Casa del Vino is located in Via del Ariento, next to the Central Market, and is a typical and charming place where you can taste a wine and have an aperitif before continuing to enjoy the Florentine night.
-In addition, if the weather is nice you can stand on the terrace, but I recommend that you stay inside to contemplate all the life of the place, know its essence and the peculiar atmosphere.
+La Casa del Vino is located on Via del Ariento, next to the Central Market, and is a typical and charming place where you can taste wine and have an aperitif before continuing to enjoy the Florentine night.
+In addition, if the weather is good, you can sit on the terrace, but I recommend that you stay inside so that you can contemplate the life of the place, get to know its essence and its unique atmosphere.

 11. Have an ice cream at La Carraia